aurimasmb/worldclimatebath/meeting3.md

 Maya says that she has info from a previous event regarding which channels they heard about the event through...

+**Could Niall reach out to the COP21 group (group of academics) to reach out to their networks?**

+**Maybe ask for Bath email addresses on the Eventbrite for mailing list compatibility.**

 ### Post World Climate Event

 An event to keep the momentum going, bring new members into BSP activities.